 Together with your perfect RecruitMyMom CV, your motivational email/covering letter is essential to ensuring that your application for a role is considered.

-Here are motivational/covering letter tips to up your chances of success when applying for a job:
+Here are motivational/cover letter tips to up your chances of success when applying for a job:

 It’s about you: Put in a great deal of effort to make sure that this letter presents you, your skills and experience in a concise and professional manner.